nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Supported metadata formats:
   - Checksum in <DataGranule> element for ECHO10 format

-An `algorithm` can optionally be supplied with the new checksum `value` by specifying two values, comma-seperated (`value,algorithm`).
+An `algorithm` can optionally be supplied with the new checksum `value` by specifying two values, comma-separated (`value,algorithm`).
 If an update is requested for a granule with no existing `<Checksum>` element, then specifying an `algorithm` is required.
 Any values beyond the first two for a given granule are ignored.

 Example: Add/update checksum for 3 granules under PROV1.
 Granules 1 and 2 only receive checksum `value` updates, while granule 3 receives an update to checksum `value` *and* `algorithm`.